Erectile Dysfunction in Your 20s: Overview & Facts

 High Blood Pressure (Hypertension)

-This damage can affect blood flow throughout your body, making it difficult for blood to flow into the soft tissue of your penis when you’re aroused.
+This damage can affect blood flow throughout your body, making it difficult for blood to flow into the soft tissues of your penis when you’re aroused.

 Some research also indicates that high blood pressure reduces your body’s production of sex hormones like testosterone — which plays a major role in regulating your sex drive.
-Studies have found that high levels of total and bioavailable testosterone may be associated with a stronger sex drive and better erectile function.
+Testosterone levels are associated with sex drive and erectile function.

 As we learn more about what causes erectile dysfunction, science has observed a pretty clear link between obesity and ED.

-ED is more common in people with cardiovascular disease or heart disease — a class of diseases that’s significantly more common in people who are overweight or obese.
-And yes, it can happen in your 20s.
+ED is more common in people with cardiovascular disease or heart disease — a class of diseases that’s significantly more common in people who have overweight or obesity.
+And yes, it can happen in your twenties.

 There’s also evidence that losing weight can boost sexual performance and help get rid of erectile dysfunction.
-In an Italian study, overweight and obese men who lost an average of 33 pounds in two years reported improved erectile function.
+In an Italian study, 31% of men with overweight or obesity who lost an average of 33 pounds in two years reported improved erectile function.

 Like high blood pressure, obesity is also associated with a lower level of testosterone — a key hormone for healthy erections and sexual performance.
 We explained the relationship between ED and low testosterone levels in more detail in our guide to weight and erection quality.